swooster/swooster.github.io/_posts/2022-08-24-videogame-linear-algebra.md

     let half_height = (vertical_fov / 2.0).tan();
     let half_width = aspect_ratio * half_height;
     Mat4::from_cols(
-        [1.0 / half_width, 0.0, 0.0, 0.0].into(),
+        // Again, note that this looks flipped compared to mathematical notation [1.0 / half_width, 0.0, 0.0, 0.0].into(),
         [0.0, 1.0 / half_height, 0.0, 0.0].into(),
         [0.0, 0.0, 0.0, 1.0].into(),